isomerpages/cris-cadence/_joint-platforms/Data, Imaging and Tissue Repository.md

 PENDING FURTHER INPUT

-#### Use Case - Clinical and cost-effectiveness of treatments for patients with heart failure
+#### Use case - Clinical and cost-effectiveness of treatments for patients with heart failure

 #### Platform Leads